 [RELATED: Browse MCAT Class and Test Options by State ]

 Columbia’s Vagelos College of Physicians and Surgeons exposes medical students to the study and practice of radiology in a number of ways.
 In their third year, students can choose to take specialized one-week courses in radiation and/or radiation oncology, and they can participate in a 4-week elective clerkship in global health radiology.
 In their fourth year, medical students can choose from 5 different radiology electives.
 In 2019, 9 VP&S students matched with radiation oncology, diagnostic radiology, and interventional radiology residencies.
-There are 620 total medical students, and the incoming class of 2019 had a median undergraduate GPA of 3.85 and a median MCAT score of 520.
+An MCAT score around 520 will make you a competitive applicant.

-Students accepted into Stanford’s elite class of 100 matriculants have elite scores to match, 3.86 median GPA and 519 median MCAT score.
-Four matched into radiology residencies in 2018.
+Four Stanford matched into radiology residencies in 2018.
 The Department of Radiology at Stanford offers several elective clerkships designed to familiarize students with the interpretation of medical images and nuclear medicine studies, as well as to provide opportunities for observation and research in various subspecialty areas of radiology, including a Pediatric Radiology Clerkship.
 You will be exposed to all radiologic imaging modalities including MRI, CT, ultrasound, fluoroscopy, and plain radiography and will have the unique opportunity to participate in perinatal imaging including prenatal ultrasound and fetal MRI.

-The Perelman School of Medicine at the University of Pennsylvania is one of the most competitive schools in the US with GPA and MCAT medians of 3.88 and 520 respectively.
+The Perelman School of Medicine at the University of Pennsylvania is one of the most competitive schools in the US with GPA and MCAT medians of 3.89 and 52, respectively, for its 2019 entering class.
 There are several opportunities for radiology electives, including Breast Imaging, Cardiovascular Imaging, Gastrointestinal Radiology, Musculoskeletal Radiology, Neuroradiology, Nuclear Medicine, Pediatric Radiology, and Vascular and Interventional Radiology.
 There is an additional elective that focuses on women’s imaging with an emphasis on breast imaging as well as imaging of the female pelvis.
 The elective allows students the opportunity to be exposed to radiologic procedures and image interpretation.
 During the rotation, the student observes the daily schedule in the Women’s Imaging Center, including digital mammography, tomosynthesis, breast ultrasound, breast MRI, and minimally invasive image-guided procedures.
 There are opportunities to participate in clinical research.
 In the 2018 match, five Perelman students matched into various radiology residencies.